DurationFull-time 1 year

-All programs are delivered in English.
+All courses are delivered in English.
 You can access online resources through the myRMIT student portal.

-You'll be encouraged to do part-time, casual, workplace experience or volunteer work in media and television industries to further develop your skills and apply your knowledge.
+You'll be encouraged to do part-time, casual, workplace experience or volunteer work in the media and television industries.
+This will help you to further develop your skills and apply your knowledge.

 You’ll also have access to industry-based guest lecturers and have the opportunity to network throughout your studies, increasing your employment opportunities upon graduation.

 RMIT University is committed to providing you with an education that strongly links formal learning with professional or vocational practice.

 This program includes a suite of production-based classes clustered into 3 main disciplines - Studio, Location and Post-production - where you'll learn:

 - bump in bump out productions